 Leadership & Ethics

-Own Your EnterpriseBy Darren Murch July 18, 2019
+Own Your EnterpriseBy Darren Murch OAM July 25, 2019

 Those who join the profession of arms have a significant challenge in front of them.
 The physical attributes of being a soldier, and the knowledge to apply “soldiercraft” in training and battle, are the tangible aspects of soldiering.
 However, having a meaningful impact that promotes service of others before self, being a life-long learner and improving the organisation requires more than adherence to organisational standards and fundamental expectations.
 Members of a profession are expected to do this but also extend themselves into the intangible aspects of a military way of life.
 US Army Command Sergeants Major Burrow and Marshal (2019) encourage leaders to “own their enterprise”.
 This essay will explore how each person, whether a leader or not, can benefit from looking at themselves as an enterprise that works, learns and integrates their strengths and weaknesses to optimise performance.